-Artificial intelligence and machine learning can be used to predict the optimal operation of the power grid, and finding faster, more accurate methods for solving the optimization of the power grid can help enable the increased penetration of renewables and flexible assets like batteries.
-In this blog, we’ll be talking about machine learning as applied to energy systems.
+You can use artificial intelligence and machine learning to predict the optimal operation of the power grid.
+Plus, finding faster, more accurate methods for optimizing the power grid can help enable the increased penetration of renewables and flexible assets like batteries.

 AI and ML Definitions

 First, a few definitions.
 Artificial intelligence (AI) encompasses much more than machine learning (ML).
-AI encompasses anything that's artificial in intelligence, including rule-based systems as well as more heuristic aspects that aren't deep learning, which is what people typically talk about these days.
-ML is a subset of artificial intelligence.
+AI encompasses anything that's artificial in intelligence, including rule-based systems and more trial-and-error aspects that aren't deep learning, which is what people typically talk about.
+ML is a subset of AI.

-Since computation power has increased dramatically in recent years, it's been much easier to train these massive deep learning models to learn patterns within data.
-When it comes to energy systems, there's a correlation between how renewable energy technologies, smart grid technologies and machine learning technologies are increasing at the same time.
-So perhaps it makes sense to combine these two in a way that revolutionizes our energy system.
+Since computation power has increased dramatically in recent years, it's been much easier to train these massive deep-learning models to learn patterns within data.
+When it comes to energy systems, there's a correlation between how renewable energy technologies, smart grid technologies, and machine learning technologies are increasing simultaneously.
+So maybe it makes sense to combine these two in a way that revolutionizes our energy system.

-In our first case study, we’ll look at how the current grid and markets are operated, with renewable energy penetration introducing a lot of intermittency and variability.
-If we want to try to solve the power flow, balance, supply and demand in real time, how do we do this?
-With our current simplified models operating on a five minute scale, we're getting fluctuations that are significantly faster than five minutes.
+How do we try to solve the power flow, balance, supply, and demand in real time?
+With our current simplified models operating on a five-minute scale, we're getting fluctuations that are significantly faster than five minutes.
 Let's think about how we can use data to speed up these grid operations.

 This isn’t a trivial problem.
 We make a lot of approximations when we clear markets and determine locational marginal prices (LMPs).
-The power grid is possibly the most complex human made system in existence, and we sometimes forget that we have to balance supply and demand at a sub-second level in order to avoid catastrophes.
-This is why the U.S. National Academy of Engineering has ranked electric power as the number one greatest engineering achievement of the 20th century.
+The power grid is possibly the most complex human-made system in existence, and we sometimes forget that we have to balance supply and demand at a subsecond level to avoid catastrophes.
+This is why the US National Academy of Engineering ranked electric power as the number one greatest engineering achievement of the 20th century.

-However, infrastructure is aging and extreme weather events are threatening the power grid.
-We’re getting outages like we've never seen before, stressing grid operators and changing the way in which we deliver power to consumers.
-The paradigm used to be large scale generation, with reliable transmission piping power down to consumers, leading to relatively predictable load patterns.
-Now we're getting dramatic increases in electric vehicles, flexible demand and intermittent energy sources.
+However, infrastructure is aging, and extreme weather events are threatening the power grid.
+We’re getting outages like we've never seen before, stressing grid operators and changing how we deliver power to consumers.
+The paradigm used to be large-scale generation, with reliable transmission piping power down to consumers, leading to relatively predictable load patterns.
+Now we're getting dramatic increases in electric vehicles, flexible demand, and intermittent energy sources.

-How can we operate the grid in a more reliable way?
-Let’s start by looking at how we currently optimize large scale grids.
-When the market clears in PJM, that means they solved the security constrained economic dispatch or security constrained DC optimal power flow, which is an optimization problem.
-They then run an AC power flow to check that that was physically feasible.
-Oftentimes it isn’t, so they perform corrective actions.
+How can we operate the power grid more reliably?
+Let’s start by looking at how we currently optimize large-scale grids.
+When the market clears in PJM, that means they solved the security-constrained economic dispatch or security-constrained DC optimal power flow, which is an optimization problem.
+They then run an AC power flow to check that it was physically feasible.
+Often it isn’t, so they perform corrective actions.
 If there are voltage violations, then they perform an iterative process where they solve a set of optimization problems.

 Inside our optimization, we have a cost function f(x).
 This is the generator's bid curve. g(x) is the power flow equation, ensuring that power into a bus equals power flowing out of a bus.
 Then we have constraints.
 We have inequality constraints, h(x), which are things like generator ramp limits, upper and lower capacity limits, etc.

 There have been many advancements in computing power, clean data, big data, and clean tech.
-Let's capitalize on the fact that these grid operators are repeatedly solving the same optimization problem with some minor changes every day for years, and let's train a machine learning algorithm to help them solve this problem.
+Let's capitalize on the fact that these power grid operators repeatedly solve the same optimization problem with some minor changes every day for years, and let's train a machine learning algorithm to help them solve this problem.

 Ideally, optimizing the grid should use the full fidelity, AC optimal power flow model, but this is hard to use for real-time operation.
 Current operational methods don’t capitalize on historical data.

 This brings us back to the most simplified version of this AC power flow problem.
-If I were to include the true physics of the grid, you can see that it's very, very complicated.
-We have voltage magnitudes (typically ignored in DCOPF) as well as sines and cosines.
+If we were to include the true physics of the grid, you would see that it's very complicated.
+We have voltage magnitudes (typically ignored in DCOPF), sines, and cosines.
 If you expand this across a large power system, it's impossible to solve this problem within a fast enough time scale to balance supply and demand subseconds, even with current computing power.

 The key takeaway is that it's complicated to solve an optimization problem.
 In the current paradigm, we use grid simulator software, which offers an initial guess for what the optimization solution is, using algorithms like Newton Raphson to iterate towards the optimal solution.
-From there, we check to see if the algorithm solves or doesn’t solve; we change parameters, then try again.
+From there, we check to see if the algorithm solves or doesn’t solve, we change parameters, and we try again.

 So far, we’ve explored what's called the optimality gap.
-If I were to optimize the system in the most efficient way with a neural network versus DCOPF (which is currently used to clear markets in many areas), what's the optimality gap?
-The results rely on the quality of the dataset.
+If we were to optimize the system in the most efficient way with a neural network versus DCOPF (which is currently used to clear markets in many areas), what's the optimality gap?
+The results depend on the quality of the dataset.
 Without a comprehensive representation of scenarios and inputs, the model will perform poorly.

-In the image below, we took a hypothetical 1,300 bus system, which could represent a geographical region of a state or multiple states and ran 500 different scenarios across the grid.
-The average gap from DCOPF was 1.4%, which ends up being quite a bit if you accumulate that in millions of dollars across a year.
-The neural network is able to predict how the grid should optimally operate within a tenth of a percent, which is very powerful.
+In the image below, we took a hypothetical 1,300 bus system, which could represent a geographical region of a state or multiple states, and ran 500 different scenarios across the grid.
+The average gap from DCOPF was 1.4%, which is quite a bit if you accumulate that in millions of dollars each year.
+The neural network can predict how the grid should optimally operate within a tenth of a percent, which is powerful.

 However, do we have confidence if we used a neural network during Winter Storm Uri’s February 2021 Texas freeze?
 Most people wouldn’t care about 0.01% optimalities – they’re more interested in keeping the heat and lights on.

 How do we gain confidence?
-In the previous example, we showed good results where machine learning did a great job running a grid, but there are times where it does a poor job.
+In the previous example, we showed good results where machine learning did a great job running a grid, but sometimes it doesn’t do a great job.
 During the COVID-19 pandemic, we had a forecasting problem, with many ISOs’ traditional forecasting algorithms trained on historical data.
-The unprecedented stay-at-home orders in the U.S. changed everything.
+The unprecedented stay-at-home orders in the US changed everything.

-Residential, commercial and industrial buildings consume a significant amount of electricity, and the stay-at-home orders changed where the electrons typically flow.
+Residential, commercial, and industrial buildings consume a significant amount of electricity, and the stay-at-home orders changed where the electrons typically flow.
 The chart below highlights three days of pre-pandemic electricity demand in New York City.
-There’s a relatively predictable peak when people wake up in the morning, then a dip in the middle of the day, when people are at work, and more energy flows into commercial and office buildings rather than homes.
+There’s a relatively predictable peak when people wake up, then a dip in the middle of the day when people are at work and more energy flows into commercial and office buildings rather than homes.
 There’s a second peak when people return home, with increased energy as people cook, turn on TVs, etc. And then another dip when people go to sleep.
-Overall, it was a relatively predictable pattern in residential areas.
+Overall, it was a predictable pattern in residential areas.

 Data from NYISO’s data portal: https://www.nyiso.com/energy-market-operational-data)

-I’ve chosen April 1-3 for both charts because these were all weekdays, with similar weather patterns.
+We chose April 1 to 3 for both charts because these were all weekdays, with similar weather patterns.

 Now let’s look at what happened in 2020.
 As you’ll see in the chart below, there was a huge dip in energy consumption due to restaurants and businesses shutting down.
-Since many businesses weren’t operating, the consumption of energy decreased 20%, with New York City dipping 1000 MW.
+Since many businesses closed, the consumption of energy decreased 20%, with New York City dipping 1000 megawatts.

 Data from NYISO’s data portal (https://www.nyiso.com/energy-market-operational-data)

-The issue wasn’t forecasting error or a huge change in load patterns.
-If you were to have run a machine learning algorithm to predict the load that day in order to know which generators to dispatch, you would have had severe over-generation problems.
+The issue wasn’t a forecasting error or a huge change in load patterns.
+If you were to have run an ML algorithm to predict the load that day to know which generators to dispatch, you would have had severe over-generation problems.
 The stay-at-home orders weren’t in the machine-learning model; there’s no neural network I’ve seen for forecasting that includes a global pandemic input.
-For completely unforeseen situations such as the pandemic, we run into a different set of issues.
+For completely unforeseen situations such as the pandemic, we run into another set of issues.

 However, it’s not a panacea – in this case of our pandemic stay-at-home orders, ML would have failed too.
 Thankfully the forecast in our example was an overestimate, not an underestimate, which can cause widespread blackouts.